ChunXiaostudy/chunxiaoli.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- *2021.10* 🥇 First Prize (Beijing), National Undergraduate Mathematics Competition

 - *2021.09* 🏆 Second Prize (National), China Undergraduate Mathematical Contest in Modeling (CUMCM)

-- *2020.12* 🥉 Third Prize (National), China Undergraduate Statistical Modeling Competition
+- *2022.12* 🥉 Third Prize (National), China Undergraduate Statistical Modeling Competition

 - *2021.12* 🥉 Third Prize (National), China Undergraduate Statistical Modeling Competition

 # 📖 Educations
 - *2023.09 – 2026.06 (expected)*, 🎓 M.Sc. in Operations Research and Cybernetics, University of Chinese Academy of Sciences.
-- *2019.09 – 2023.06*, 🎓 B.Sc. in Information and Computing Science & B.Mgt. in Big Data Management, University of Science and Technology Beijing.
+- *2019.09 – 2023.06*, 🎓 B.Sc. in Information and Computing Science & 🎓 B.Mgt. in Big Data Management, University of Science and Technology Beijing.

 # 🌱 Interests
-I love modern dance, classical Chinese dance, and ballet—not just for their beauty, but for how they train the mind to flow with the body.
-Yoga and Pilates are my go-to rituals for balance and clarity, especially on long coding nights.
-I also enjoy hiking into the unknown, camera in hand, chasing light and capturing quiet moments.
-These passions keep me grounded, curious, and full of creative energy—both in research and in life.
+I enjoy modern dance, classical Chinese dance, and ballet for their harmony of movement and mind.
+Yoga and Pilates help me stay balanced and focused, while hiking and photography keep me curious and creatively inspired—both in research and in life.